-Dharavi works is a series of projects built in Dharavi Koliwada by urbz in partnership with local inhabitants and contractors.
+Dharavi works is a series of projects designed in Mumbai by urbz in partnership with local inhabitants and contractors.

 Chawls were initially constructed around 1900 when the British government fostered the establishment of textile mills by numerous businessmen.
 Most of the employees were from the coastal Konkan region, where they could not find enough economic opportunity, and now they were migrating to these mills for employment.
 Mill owners built 100-200 square foot homes for their workers to live near the mills where they worked.
 In response to this demand, numerous property owners built chawls to rent out to tenants.
 Later, as Mumbai expanded, chawls were constructed to house employees and their families.